 Head Coach Eric Nichols

-In his first nine seasons with the Falcons, Nichols has changed the culture of the program, showing steady improvement each season.
+In his first decade with the Falcons, Nichols has changed the culture of the program, showing steady improvement each season.
 He was named both the Mid-American Conference Coach of the Year and the Ohio Collegiate Soccer Association (OCSA) Ohio Coach of the Year in 2016.

-Nichols is only the second BGSU coach to win the MAC's C-O-Y award since the MAC began sponsoring men's soccer in 1993.
+Nichols became only the second BGSU coach to win the MAC's C-O-Y award since the MAC began sponsoring men's soccer in 1993.

-BGSU has an overall record of 69-75-25 since Nichols assumed the helm.
-After going 3-12-3 in his initial season, Nichols' Falcons have a winning record over the last seven years.
+BGSU has an overall record of 75-82-29 since Nichols assumed the helm.
+After going 3-12-3 in his initial season, Nichols' Falcons have a winning record over the last nine years.

 Upon his arrival in '09, Nichols took over a team that had dropped to the bottom of the Mid-American Conference, and slowly but surely returned the BGSU men's soccer program to relevance in the MAC and the region.

-Nichols has led the Falcons to a total of 39 wins over the last four seasons.
-He guided the 2016 BGSU team to second place in the MAC regular-season standings, the program's highest finish since the 2002 campaign.
+Nichols guided the 2016 BGSU team to second place in the MAC regular-season standings, the program's highest finish since the 2002 campaign.
 BG was undefeated in conference play for the first time since 1996.

 The Falcons were ranked among the Great Lakes Region top-10 teams in every week of the 2016 season, and finished the year ranked fifth in the region.

 And, BGSU has been just as successful in the classroom.
 In 2016, both Pat Flynn and Joe Sullivan were named to the CoSIDA Academic All-America First Team.
 Flynn became the first three-time Academic All-American in BGSU men's soccer history, while Sullivan became just the third Falcon to earn Academic All-America honors twice.